Towards an understanding of CNNs: analysing the recovery of activation pathways via Deep Convolutional Sparse Coding: Inference in deep learning as sequential sparse coding

-In \cite{2016arXiv160708194P} Papyan, Romano, and Elad consider the $\{\hat{\textbf{X}}^{(l)}\}_{l=1}^L$ obtained by applying a feed forward algorithm to solve the sequence of sparse coding problems defined in \ref{sig_model_mlcsc_noisy} and prove that this model admits a solution under certain sparsity constraints.
+In \cite{JMLR:v18:16-505}, and under the assumption that $D^{(l)}$ is the identity matrix for all $l \in [L]$, Papyan, Romano, and Elad studied the $\{ \hat{\vx}^{(l)} \}_{l=1}^L$ obtained by the DCSC encoder in relation to the $\{\vx^{(l)}\}_{l=1}^L$ generated by the encoder.
+In particular, they proved various forms of recovery guarantees under sparsity constraints on the encoder representations.
 Their analysis relies heavily on the notion of the coherence of a dictionary,

-where $\textbf{a}_i$ is the $i^{th}$ column of $\textbf{A}$.
-The main technical innovations in \cite{2016arXiv160708194P} include how bounds from traditional sparse approximation propagate through multiple layers, and also the aforementioned sparsity measures used to ameliorate the limited lower bound on \eqref{coherence}.
-This is often observed for matrices with a convolutional structure as in the case of $\textbf{A}^{(l)}$.
-In particular, the main results in \cite{2016arXiv160708194P} most relevant to our extensions lets $\{\textbf{X}^{(l)}\}_{l=1}^L$ be a set of sparse matrices consistent with Model \eqref{sig_model_mlcsc_noiseless}.
-The activations in the presence of noise, as in \eqref{sig_model_mlcsc_noisy} are estimated recursively from the data matrix $\hat{\textbf{X}}^{(0)}$ according to

-for $l=1,2,\cdots L$ and in Papyan et al's analysis $\textbf{D}^{(l)} = \textbf{I}$ for all $l$ (note that in all our results that follow we shall assume that $\textbf{D}^{(l)}$ are samples drawn from distributions of Rademacher random matrices, as described in model \ref{sig_model_mlcsc_noisy}). $Proj_{|supp(\cdot)|=k}(\cdot)$ denotes a family of sparsifying operators that sets all but $k$ entries of the each column of the matrix argument to 0.
-By substituting $Proj_{|supp(\cdot)|=k}(\cdot)$ with a ReLU operator we obtain the standard forward pass algorithm across a ReLU layer of a neural network with $(\textbf{A}^{(l)}\textbf{D}^{(l)})^T$ the weight matrix between layer $l$ and $l-1$.
-In what follows we will assume that $Proj_{|supp(\cdot)|=k}(\cdot)$ refers to basic thresholding with the hard thresholding operator \cite{foucart_rauhutCSbook}.
-To be clear, this operator keeps the $k$ largest entries (in terms of absolute value) of each column of the argument matrix unchanged while setting all other elements to zero.